Carige History, Family Crest & Coats of Arms

 Scribes in Medieval Scotland spelled names by sound rather than any set of rules, so an enormous number of spelling variations exist in names of that era.
 Carige has been spelled Carrick, Carick, Carich, Carrich, Karryck, Karrik, Karrick, Kerrich, Kerrick, Carrig, Carrigy, McCarrigy and many more.

 Another 28 words (2 lines of text) are included under the topic Early Carige Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Carige family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The number of Strathclyde Clan families sailing for North America increased steadily as the persecution continued.
 In the colonies, they could find not only freedom from the iron hand of the English government, but land to settle on.
 The American War of Independence allowed many of these settlers to prove their independence, while some chose to go to Canada as United Empire Loyalists.
 Scots played essential roles in the forging of both great nations.
 Among them:

-Carige Settlers in the United States in the 20th Century
+Carige Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.